 To clarify, the issue we’re discussing is not about tech per sé.
 Instead, it is about the way we use it, and the time we spend on our digital devices.

 We need to check for ourselves whether our use of tech is preoccupying us to the point where it’s detrimental to our lives.

 Can a ‘slower’ alternative benefit us more?
 Do we need to constantly check our phones?
 Do we need to reply to those work emails at 10 pm?
 Are we interrupted continuously by apps demanding our attention?
 Is technology in its various forms taking up too much of our time?

 The understanding that our obsession with technology has blurred the lines between living and life has been creeping up on us for several years.
 It has given rise to the slow tech movement and is something worth considering with an open mind.

 What is Slow Tech?

-Slow tech is a focus on intentionally changing the way you interact with technology.
+The slow technology movement focuses on intentionally changing the way you interact with technology.
 The idea is to become deliberate and mindful in our technical experiences, as opposed to a reactive and involuntary response.

 The slow tech movement